 How will the flat-rate subsidy be paid?

-The subsidy will be paid directly into the employer’s designated bank account once a month in arrears.
+The subsidy will be paid once a month in arrears.
+It is paid directly into the employer’s designated bank account.

 It was announced in the July Stimulus package that the Government has legislated to allow for debt associated with the Covid-19 crisis to be deferred or ‘warehoused’.
 This specifically applied to the deferral of unpaid VAT and PAYE (Employers’) debts.